Krissh-C/X1C2-macOS/README.md

 - CPU Power Management
 - AirPlay
 - DRM Content (more info below)
-- FileVault
+- FileVault (Works but disabled for OCLP patches)
 - Fan Control

 # What doesn't work/Broken Stuff
 **Please check the issues tab for more info/workarounds.**
 - **MAJOR ISSUE:** Adaptive row does not work after sleep (Fn mode also will not switch)
-- Handoff and everything else that depends on Handoff
 - AirDrop
-- DRM on Safari, Apple TV, Quicktime, etc
+- DRM on Safari, Apple TV, Quicktime, etc (Use Chromium based browser eg.Chrome, Arc, etc or Firefox)
 - Universal Control, SideCar (wireless)

+# Not tested:
+- iPhone widgets (Apparently does not work with iPad widgets which would make more sense on a laptop display.
+WTF Apple)

 # Credits
 - [Acidanthera](https://github.com/acidanthera)
 - [Opencore install guide](https://dortania.github.io/OpenCore-Install-Guide/)